mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

   </tbody>
 </table>

-#### Custom element custom states
+#### CustomStateSet and the :state() pseudo-class: States for custom elements

-Custom elements can now define custom states and match against them using CSS.
+You can now define custom states for custom elements and match them using CSS.
-Custom states are represented as custom identifers that can be added to, or removed from, the element's {{domxref("ElementInternals.states")}} property (a {{domxref("CustomStateSet")}}).
-The CSS [`:state()`](/en-US/docs/Web/CSS/:state) pseudo-class takes a custom identifier as an argument, and matches against custom elements if the identifier is present in their set of `states`, and not otherwise.
+Custom states are represented as custom identifiers that can be added to, or removed from, the element's {{domxref("ElementInternals.states")}} property (a {{domxref("CustomStateSet")}}).
+The CSS [`:state()`](/en-US/docs/Web/CSS/:state) pseudo-class takes a custom identifier as an argument and matches the custom elements if the identifier is present in their set of states.
 (See [Firefox bug 1861466](https://bugzil.la/1861466) and [Firefox bug 1866351](https://bugzil.la/1866351) for more details.)

 <table>